15% discount + fitted in time for Christmas for a limited time only

 6. Stay organised

 Mark your territory.
 Make sure you keep your professional papers and working documents in their own space – there’s no point getting your day-to-day notes mixed up with your domestic bills or the kids’ homework.
-Well-designed storage, whether it’s bespoke desk space or dedicated shelving will help you to organise your work efficiently.
+Well-designed storage, whether it’s bespoke desk space or dedicated shelving will help you to organise your work efficiently, so make sure to consider these elements when designing your home office furniture.

 7. Give your office space style